Movement For!

 Movement For!
 (Kustība Par!) is a liberal political party in Latvia.
-It is positioned in the centre on the political spectrum.
-The party was formed in August 2017, and it is one of the members of the Development/For! alliance.
+It is positioned in the centre on the political spectrum with an emphasis on social liberalism.
+The party was formed in August 2017.
+From 2018 to 2022 it was one of the members of the Development/For! alliance, before it de facto dissolved.

 History

 Movement For! did not participate in Latvian parliamentary election in 2014, but received representation in the Saeima when Lolita Čigāne, Ints Dālderis, Andrejs Judins and Aleksejs Loskutovs defected from Unity in July 2017, with Čigāne suggesting the Latvian political spectrum needed a centrist, pro-European party.
 In February 2018, Saeima members Judins and Loskutovs left the "Movement For".
 Dālderis and Čigāne retired from the party in April 2018, depriving it of its remaining members of parliament.

 In June 2018, member of European Parliament Artis Pabriks (former foreign minister and minister of defense of Latvia) defected from Unity to the Movement For, thereby representing the new party in the European Parliament.
 He continues to sit with the centre-right European People's Party group.
 Pabriks has also announced to run for the 2018 parliamentary election on the joint list of Latvian Development and Movement For.
 He was the prime ministerial candidate of Development/For! in the 2018 parliamentary election.